dh256git/project27/src/index.md

 {% assign home = site.data.main['Home'] %}
 {% assign guide = site.data.main['Guide'] %}

-## What we do
+## Who we are

-We are a Brighton based social enterprise, serving a digital community of blind or learning disabled young people.
+"We are a social enterprise based in Brighton, led by and serving a global digital community of blind and learning disabled individuals who embrace a growth mindset through discovery, learning, and co-creation."
-Our work focuses on **accessible {{ guide[0].name | downcase }}**, **enabling {{ guide[1].name | downcase }}**, and **inclusive education & employment**.

-{% include global/cover-image.html image="networking-cover.jpg" alt="Holding his white cane, Daniel is standing in front of a wall full of people's photos, grouped into 'Entrepreneurship', 'Future of talent', 'Innovate education' and 'Partnership'.
-" %}

 Our co-founders - [Daniel]({% link about/team/Daniel/index.html %}) and [Danielle]({% link about/team/Danielle/index.html %}) - draw on lived experiences of disability, and professional skills in community engagement.
 Daniel is a scientifically-minded blind person, with an interest in social entrepreneurship.